Lomachenko impresses, makes Walters say ‘no mas’ Saturday

-Lomachenko didn’t pound Walters.
+Lomachenko didn’t pound on Walters.
 He didn’t have to.
-Lomachenko’s skills are all so on point, he made Walters, an undefeated boxer who himself beat 2012 Fighter of the Year Nonito Donaire in his own dominant performance, look merely average.
+Lomachenko’s skills are all so on point he made Walters, an undefeated boxer who got the best of 2012 Fighter of the Year Nonito Donaire in his own dominant performance in 2015, look merely average.

-After an especially dominating seventh round in which it looked like Lomachenko had decided he was bored and started moving in on Walters to end the fight, Walters told referee Tony Weeks in the corner he didn’t want to continue.
-Walters, who trains in Panama and speaks Spanish, was heard saying “no mas,” reminding viewers of Panamanian Robert Duran quitting at the hands of Sugar Ray Leonard.
+By the seventh round, Lomachenko decided he was bored.
+He started moving in on Walters to end the fight.
+Though he survived the round, Walters told referee Tony Weeks in the corner he didn’t want to continue.
+Walters, who trains in Panama and speaks Spanish, was heard saying “no mas,” reminding longtime fans of the controversial episode in which Panamanian Robert Duran quit at the hands of American Sugar Ray Leonard.

-While it’s true Walters was totally at Lomachenko’s mercy and perhaps in danger of being knocked out, it is the ethos of most fighters to carry on, to look for that opportunity no matter how improbable before the final bell to turn the tide.
-It’s hard to argue with the logic when thinking long term about a fighter’s well-being and his future.
-But it didn’t make fans at The Cosmopolitan in Las Vegas too happy as they booed Walters.
+It’s true Walters was at Lomachenko’s mercy and in danger of being knocked out. it is the ethos of most fighters to carry on, to look for any opportunity no matter how improbable to turn the tide before the final bell rings.
+It’s hard to argue with Walters’ logic when thinking long term about his future well-being.
+But it didn’t make fans at The Cosmopolitan in Las Vegas too happy as they booed him for quitting.

 “It wasn’t about quitting, right,” explained Walters.
 “If you look at the last round, he caught me with some good shots, I was holding on just to the survive the round.
 It would be stupid to go on after the last round.
 It would be stupid to go on after the last round.